-12. Confiscation of items
+10. Confiscation of items

-Schools are permitted to search for any item if the student agrees.
+Schools can search a student for any item if the student agrees.
 However, Head teachers and staff authorised by them have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item.